Benzodiazepine Treatment And Rehab

 Ongoing benzodiazepine recovery

-In order to successfully overcome a benzodiazepine addiction, the addict needs to maintain a committed approach to recovery after the initial period of rehab is complete.
+In order to successfully overcome a benzodiazepine addiction, the individual needs to maintain a committed approach to recovery after the initial period of rehab is complete.
 When a treatment program is organized at a treatment center they will always include a recovery plan for ongoing treatment.
-This may include a course of therapy such as CBT and will normally recommend that the recovering addict attend support groups.
+This may include a course of therapy such as CBT and will normally recommend that the person recovering attend support groups.

 Support groups, such as Narcotics Anonymous (NA), can provide a safe space to meet peers who have also struggled with addiction and share experiences and advice.
 These groups will often employ the 12-Step model or other recovery aid to ensure that long-term sobriety is upheld.
 Benzodiazepines can have lasting psychological effects and post-acute withdrawal symptoms can last for years.
 Many of the best support groups encourage those in recovery to have sponsors, someone who can both hold them accountable and provide them with needed individual support when needed most to help maintain a sober life.